gradosevic/react-radiobox/README.md

 # react-radiobox
 RadioBox component for ReactJS

-This is simple React radio box component that can be used instead manually creating HTML radio box form inputs.
+This is simple React radio box component that can be used instead of manually creating HTML radio box form inputs.

 ##Exampe: